Secondary Dress Code

 Garments must cover the entire shoulder and from neckline to waist.
 Students' midriff shall not be seen at any time.
 (See General Rules; 1, 3, 4, 5, 6, 7, 8 and 9)

-- Any solid color or patterned shirt.
+- Any solid color, patterned, or graphic arts shirt.

 - An official trademark logo is acceptable.